homer0/parserror/README.md

 ### Documentation

-I use [ESDoc](http://esdoc.org) to generate HTML documentation for the project.
-The configuration file is on `./.esdoc.json` and the script that runs it is on `./utils/scripts/docs`.
+I use [JSDoc](https://jsdoc.app) to generate an HTML documentation site for the project.

+The configuration file is on `./.jsdoc.js` and the script that runs it is on `./utils/scripts/docs`.

 ### To-Dos